anmarjarjees/arduino-code/README.md

 - Codeblocks
 - Lessons
 Select "Circuits" => Then click the button "Create new Circuit".
-And you can start building your Circuit.
+And you can start building your Circuit

 ![Tinkercad Dashboard Left Options](https://github.com/anmarjarjees/arduino-code/blob/master/images/dashboard-options.jpg)

-5. Since we need to work on Arduino Circuit, we can search for Arduino in the search box above the Circuit. select "Arduino Uno R3".
+5. Since we need to work on Arduino Circuit, we can search for Arduino in the search box above the Circuit, select "Arduino Uno R3".
 You will have the Arduino Circuit available on the sketch board

 ![Board Options](https://github.com/anmarjarjees/arduino-code/blob/master/images/board-options.jpg)

 Notice that we can search for any other component that we need to use in our Arduino projects.
 For example, we need "breadboard" so we can search for it and just drag it to the workspace.

 ![Breadboard with Arduino](https://github.com/anmarjarjees/arduino-code/blob/master/images/breadboard-arduino.jpg)

 6. To start coding the Arduino Circuit, you click the "Code" button at the top: